Going the Distance for Earthwatch

 Man-Kei Tam will be running to raise funds for Earthwatch at the 2012 London Marathon.

 The 2012 London Marathon is approaching fast.
-Our very own Man-Kei “MK” Tam, Regional Programme Manager for Earthwatch’s Hong Kong office, will be taking time out on April 22 during a visit to the UK to run – and raise funds - for Earthwatch.
+Our very own Man-Kei “MK” Tam, regional program manager for Earthwatch’s Hong Kong office, will be taking time out on April 22 during a visit to the U.K. to run - and raise funds for - Earthwatch.

 Here he tells us why he’s decided to take on this challenge.